 While it is widely known that eating a healthy diet protects against heart disease, cancer and obesity, many Washtenaw County residents struggle to eat nutritious foods.
-The HP/DP Division provides a variety of nutrition services through a mix of funding sources including the Michigan Nutrition Network, Michigan Department of Community Health, and, in 2011-2012, the Kresge Foundation.
+The HP/DP Division provides a variety of nutrition services through a mix of funding sources including the Michigan Nutrition Network, Michigan Department of Community Health and the Kresge Foundation.
 Our emphasis is on connecting people with healthy food resources, providing information on the benefits of eating healthier, providing skills to build self-efficacy, and motivating people to change their eating behaviors.

 Washtenaw County Public Health (WCPH) provides nutrition education for low-income residents at food pantries, public housing facilities, and other venues.
 Nutrition education is focused on those who receive Supplemental Nutrition Assistance Program (SNAP) benefits, also known as Food Stamps or Bridge Card/EBT.
 Funding is provided by the Michigan Department of Community Health and the Michigan Nutrition Network.
 For more information contact Amanda Ng at firstname.lastname@example.org or (734) 544-2973.